Healthdirect Free Australian health advice you can count on.

 What is voluntary assisted dying?

-Voluntary assisted dying (VAD) is when someone chooses medical assistance to end their life.
-Terms such as ‘physician-assisted suicide', ‘physician-assisted dying' and ‘euthanasia' refer to VAD.
+Voluntary assisted dying (VAD) is when you choose medical assistance to end your life.
+Terms such as ‘medical assistance in dying', ‘physician-assisted dying' and ‘euthanasia' are sometimes used to refer to VAD.

 VAD is voluntary.
-You can only choose VAD if you are an adult who is able to make decisions and if you choose VAD on your own.
+You can only choose VAD if you're an adult and can make your own decisions.
 No one can force you.

 There are 2 main types of VAD:

-• self-administered — when a person takes VAD medicine that an eligible healthcare practitioner has prescribed for them
+1. self-administered — when you take VAD medicine that a doctor has prescribed for you

-VAD is legal and available in Queensland, New South Wales, South Australia, Victoria, Western Australia and Tasmania.
+VAD is legal in Queensland, New South Wales, South Australia, Victoria, Western Australia and Tasmania.
+VAD will soon be available in the Australian Capital Territory.

-Contact your state's health department for the latest VAD information relevant to your state.
+Contact your state's health department for the latest VAD information.

 What are the eligibility criteria for voluntary assisted dying?

-There is strict eligibility criteria in all states where VAD is available.
-The criteria between the states are similar, but there are some differences.
-The person must:
+There are strict rules in all states and territories where VAD is available.
+The rules between the states are similar, but there are some differences.
+You must:

 • be an adult (18 years or older)

-• have lived for at least 12 months in the state in which they are requesting VAD — exemptions may apply
+• have lived for at least 12 months in the state or territory where you are requesting VAD

 • be able to make decisions

-• make it their own choice without pressure or duress from others
+• make your own choice without feeling pressured or forced by others

-• have a disease, illness or medical condition that is likely to cause death within a specified time
+• have a disease, illness or medical condition that is likely to cause death, generally within a certain amount of time

-• have an advanced condition that causes intolerable suffering
+• have an advanced medical condition that causes unbearable suffering

-• make an enduring request for VAD (meaning that their request must be ongoing)
+• make an enduring request for VAD (meaning that your request must be ongoing)

 Which medical conditions may make me eligible for voluntary assisted dying?

-To be eligible for VAD in most states, a medical condition must be expected to cause death within 6 months, or 12 months in the case of a neurodegenerative (progressive neurological) condition.
-In Queensland, the expected timeframe is 12 months for all medical conditions.
+In most states, the medical condition must be expected to cause death within 6 months.
+Or 12 months in the case of progressive neurological conditions.

-People with dementia are generally not eligible for VAD.
-This is because dementia advanced enough to allow a person to qualify for VAD is likely to hinder their ability to make decisions.
+Generally, people with dementia can't get VAD.
+This is because when the dementia is advanced enough to qualify for VAD, it's likely to be hard for them to make decisions.

 What is end-of-life care?